Hulu: What's coming and going in March 2020

 Feb.
-19 (UPI) -- Hulu members can watch Little Fires Everywhere, a miniseries based on the Celeste Ng novel, Hillary, a docuseries about former first lady Hillary Clinton, and new seasons of the reality series Real Housewives of New York and Keeping Up with the Kardashians in March.
+19 (UPI) -- Hulu members can watch Little Fires Everywhere, a miniseries based on the Celeste Ng novel, Hillary, a docuseries about former Secretary of State Hillary Clinton, and new seasons of the reality series Real Housewives of New York and Keeping Up with the Kardashians in March.

 The streaming service released a list of the movies, TV shows, documentaries and specials coming and going next month.